 We detected 228 distinct taxa of birds - 184 species, 11 subspecies, nine hybrids and two domesticated breeds, including taxa that could only be identified at the level of genus (n = 18) and family (n = 4).
 113 of identified species are non-native species (61.4 %; constituting 16,345 listings).
 The most species-rich bird order in trade was Psittaciformes (parrots, 99 species), followed by Passeriformes (passerines, 48 species) and Galliformes (fowl and relatives, 16 species).
-The native red-collared lorikeet (Trichoglossus rubritorquis) and four species of non-native birds were not already listed on the 2007 inventory of known bird species traded in Australia, implying that they have been newly introduced into the trade since this inventory was created (DAWE, 2021).
-While the updated classification of T. rubritorquis (previously the rainbow lorikeet (Trichoglossus moluccanus)), may have obscured their trade in this earlier inventory, there is no such explanation for the non-native Pacific parrotlet (Forpus coelestis), olive-headed lorikeet (Trichoglossus euteles), yellow-fronted canary (Crithagra mozambica) or orange-breasted waxbill (Amandava subflava).
+The native red-collared lorikeet (Trichoglossus rubritorquis), non-native Pacific parrotlet (Forpus coelestis) and non-native olive-headed lorikeet (Trichoglossus euteles) are not present in the avicultural records of Vall-llosera and Cassey (2017c).
+The updated classification of T. rubritorquis (previously the rainbow lorikeet (Trichoglossus moluccanus)), may have obscured their trade in this earlier inventory.
+The trade of F. coelestis and T. euteles was not documented by Vall-llosera and Cassey (2017c), but both species are present on the 2007 inventory of non-native (exotic) bird species known to be in Australia (DAWE, 2021).
 Of the 197 non-native bird species previously identified by Vall-llosera and Cassey (2017c), 91 species were not detected in our online surveillance.

-We detected 237 distinct taxa of reptiles - 186 species, 25 subspecies and 14 hybrids, including taxa that could only be identified at the level of genus (n=7), family (n=3), suborder (n=1), and order (n=1).
+We detected 237 distinct taxa of reptiles - 186 species, 25 subspecies and 14 hybrids, including taxa that could only be identified at the level of genus (n = 7), family (n = 3), suborder (n = 1), and order (n = 1).
 All detected species were native, although we did detect two expressions of interest (i.e., 'wanted' advertisements) for the prohibited non-native corn snake (Pantherophis guttatus).
-Lizards (122 species) were
+Lizards (122 species) were the most species-rich reptile taxa in trade, followed by Serpentes